djvaron/djvaron.github.io/about.md

 layout: page
 permalink: /about/index.html
 title: About
-description: I'm interested in using satellites to generate actionable information about the environment.
+description: I'm interested in using satellites to help mitigate climate change and air pollution.
 tags: [daniel varon, methane, satellites, about]
 ---

 I'm a postdoctoral research fellow in the <a href="http://acmg.seas.harvard.edu/" target="_blank">Atmospheric Chemistry Modeling Group</a> at Harvard.

-I focus on satellite remote sensing of atmospheric methane and NO<sub>2</sub>.
+My work revolves around satellite remote sensing of atmospheric composition and what it can teach us about the connections between human activity, atmospheric chemistry, and climate change.
+A major focus has been on quantifying atmospheric methane emissions and trends across a range of scales.
+More recently, I've begun to investigate opportunities for monitoring NO<sub>2</sub> point sources from space.

 See my <a href="{{ site.url }}/research">research page</a> or <a href="{{ site.url }}/daniel_varon_cv.pdf" target="_blank">CV</a> for more information.